Andrés Bonifacio: Haring Bayang Katagalugan

 Later, in November 1896, while encamped at Balara, Bonifacio commissioned Julio Nakpil to compose a national anthem.
-Nakpil produced a hymn called Marangal na Dalit ng Katagalugan ("Honorable Hymn of the Tagalog Nation/People").
+Nakpil produced a hymn called Marangál na Dalit ng Katagalugan ("Honorable Hymn of the Tagalog Nation/People").

 Eventually, an 1897 power struggle in Cavite led to command of the revolution shifting to Emilio Aguinaldo at the Tejeros Convention, where a new government was formed.
 Bonifacio was executed after he refused to recognize the new government.
-The Aguinaldo-headed Philippine Republic (República Filipina), usually considered the "First Philippine Republic", was formally established in 1899, after a succession of revolutionary and dictatorial governments (e.g. the Tejeros government, the Biak-na-Bato Republic) also headed by Aguinaldo.
+The Aguinaldo-led Philippine Republic (República Filipina), often labelled the "First Philippine Republic", was formally established in 1899, after a succession of revolutionary and dictatorial governments (e.g. the Tejeros government, the Biak-na-Bato Republic) also headed by Aguinaldo.

 Campaigns around Manila

-By December 1896, the Spanish government recognized three major centers of rebellion: Cavite (under Mariano Alvarez, Emilio Aguinaldo and others), Bulacan (under Mariano Llanera) and Morong (under Bonifacio).
-The revolt was most successful in Cavite, which mostly fell under rebel control by September–October 1896.
+By December 1896, the Spanish government recognized three major centers of rebellion: Cavite (under Mariano Álvarez, Emilio Aguinaldo and others), Bulacan (under Mariano Llanera) and Morong (under Bonifacio).
+The revolt was most successful in Cavite, which mostly fell under rebel control by September and October 1896.

 While Cavite is traditionally regarded as the "Heartland of the Philippine Revolution", Manila and its surrounding municipalities bore the brunt of the Spanish military campaign, becoming a no man's land.
 Rebels in the area were generally engaged in hit-and-run guerrilla warfare against Spanish positions in Manila, Morong, Nueva Ecija and Pampanga.
 From Morong, Bonifacio served as tactician for rebel guerrillas and issued commands to areas other than his personal sector, though his reputation suffered when he lost battles he personally led.

 From September to October 1896, Bonifacio supervised the establishment of Katipunan mountain and hill bases like Balara in Mariquina, Pantayanin in Antipolo, Ugong in Pasig and Tungko in Bulacan.
 Bonifacio appointing generals for these areas, or approving selections the troops themselves made.

 On November 7, 1896, Bonifacio led an assault on San Mateo, Mariquina and Montalban.
 The Spanish were forced to retreat, leaving these areas to the rebels, except for the municipal hall of San Mateo where some Spanish troops had barricaded.
-While Bonifacio's troops laid siege to the hall, other Katipunan forces set up defensive lines along the nearby Langka (or Nangka) river against Spanish reinforcements coming from the direction of Mariquina.
-After three days, Spanish counterattacks broke through the Nangka river lines.
+While Bonifacio's troops laid siege to the hall, other Katipunan forces set up defensive lines along the nearby Langka (or Nangka) River against Spanish reinforcements coming from the direction of Mariquina.
+After three days, Spanish counterattacks broke through the Nangka River lines.
 The Spanish troops thus recaptured the rebel positions and surprised Bonifacio in San Mateo, who ordered a general retreat to Balara.
 They were pursued, and Bonifacio was nearly killed shielding Emilio Jacinto from a Spanish bullet which grazed his collar.